 The requestor may drop off the request with the USCIS Saipan Application Support Center or mail it to the USCIS Guam Field Office.

 You may drop off your request at the Application Support Center at the TSL Plaza in Garapan, or you may mail your request to :

 You may mail your request to:

 USCIS will not grant parole to a CW-1 worker in the CNMI whose status is expiring.
-Eligibility for parole is limited by law to a foreign national applying for admission to the United States.
+Eligibility for parole is limited by law to an alien applying for admission to the United States.
 If an employee has been granted nonimmigrant status, the employee is not an applicant for admission and therefore is not eligible for parole in the CNMI.